radish2951/UnityVelopackLauncher/README.md

     *   This launcher (`Launcher.cs`) handles the **initialization** of Velopack via `VelopackApp.Build().Run()`.
 This is crucial because it allows Velopack to manage its hooks and startup processes before Unity takes over.
     *   The actual logic for checking for updates, downloading them, and applying them (e.g., using `UpdateManager`) needs to be implemented **within your Unity application's C# scripts**.
     *   Since Velopack is initialized in the same process as your Unity game (this launcher loads `UnityPlayer.dll` in-process), you should be able to use Velopack's C# API directly from your Unity scripts.
-    *   **For examples and best practices on how to use the Velopack C# API within a Unity context (including handling updates and application restarts), please refer to:**
+    *   For examples and best practices on how to use the Velopack C# API within a Unity context (including handling updates and application restarts), please consult the official Velopack documentation and their Unity sample project. **See the [References](#references) section below for direct links.** The `CSharpUnityMono` sample is particularly helpful for understanding how to call Velopack APIs from Unity scripts and handle specific Unity considerations (like using `Application.Quit()` with `WaitExitThenApplyUpdates`).
-        *   **Velopack's official C# documentation:** [Getting Started with .NET](https://docs.velopack.io/getting-started/csharp)
-        *   **Velopack's Unity Sample Project:** [CSharpUnityMono Sample](https://github.com/velopack/velopack/tree/develop/samples/CSharpUnityMono) (This sample demonstrates a more complete integration, including how to call Velopack APIs from Unity scripts and handle specific Unity considerations like `Application.Quit()` with `WaitExitThenApplyUpdates`).
     *   Essentially, this launcher sets the stage for Velopack; your Unity code then takes over to manage the update lifecycle.

 ## Project Structure